Rogarrid/my-monorepo/README.md

 - **api**: Central module that manages routes, controllers and API logic.
 - **services**: Services to handle business logic and external interactions.
 - **utils**: Shared functions and utilities within the monorepo.

-Here’s the corrected version of your **Main API Paths** in English:

 ## Main API Paths

 ### Authentication